70 Dairy-Free Apps for Your Next Party

 Garbanzo-Stuffed Mini Peppers

-Mini peppers are so colorful and they're the perfect size for a two-bite appetizer.
-They have all the crunch of a pita chip, without the extra calories. —Christine Hanover, Lewiston, California
+Mini peppers are so colorful and are the perfect size for a two-bite appetizer.
+They have all the crunch of pita chips but without the extra calories. —Christine Hanover, Lewiston, California

 Chive Crab Cakes